Blackprint/Blackprint/README.md

 Below are the list of programming language where Blackprint that's being planned.

+> Current priority is JavaScript Interpreter<br>
+> Some breaking changes may happen to make it perfect and suitable for every language

 - [JavaScript Interpreter](https://github.com/Blackprint/interpreter-js)
 - [PHP Interpreter](https://github.com/Blackprint/interpreter-php)
 - Python Interpreter
-- Crystal
+- Crystal Interpreter

-To be considered:
+Blackprint Interpreter that being considered:
-- Java Interpreter (I'm curious how much memory it would take)
+- Java (I'm curious how much memory it would take)
-- C# Interpreter (I think it's better to make the code generation?)
+- C# (I think it's better to make the code generation?)
-- Rust (I need time to consider this)

-> Because some limitation, C++ are removed from interpreter list.
-It's possible to build the interpreter but it would take long time to finish.
-Maybe it can be used by combining with a framework and code generation on the future.

 Planned Code Generation:
+- Abstract Syntax Tree
+- Dockerfile
 - Nginx Config
-- Dockerfile

 ### Load Blackprint required files
 There are styles, template, and scripts that need to be loaded.<br>